 Guided by its Group Environmental Policy, the Mitsui Fudosan Group engages in the three core environmental activities of load reduction (reducing the impact of products and services on the environment), quality improvement (enhancing safety, security, and comfort while ensuring sustainability), and cooperation (collaborating and cooperating with various stakeholders) in an integrated manner.

-We at Mitsui Fudosan are committed to social and economic development as well as global environmental preservation under the principles of harmony, coexistence and inclusive cooperation represented by our corporate logo.
+We at Mitsui Fudosan are committed to social and economic development as well as global environmental preservation under the principles of coexisting in harmony with society, linking diverse values, and achieving a sustainable society represented by our corporate logo.
 Under the principles of the logo, represents our Group Vision. symbolizes our recognition that urban development is interlinked with the planet and our aim of a society that enriches both people and the planet.

 Contributing to the building of a society that realizes the sustainable development of human life is our corporate mission, and we consider this an important business challenge directly related to increasing corporate value.
 Positioning the promotion of business while addressing collaboration and cooperation with the community, reduction of environmental burden and improvement of security, safety, and comfort as vital to harmonious coexistence with the environment, we endeavor to create urban environments of enrichment and comfort and contribute to the global environment.

 Through neighborhood creation, the Mitsui Fudosan Group is actively working to resolve issues in areas such as safety and security, local communities, culture, education, and human rights.
 We have put in place a Policy for Social Contribution Initiatives to ensure that each Group company and department follows a common and uniform direction.
 Based on this policy, we are active in four cores areas: the global environment, local communities, culture and education, and international exchange.